Benign prostatic hyperplasia

 - Transabdominal ultrasonography uses a device placed over the abdomen.
 It can give an accurate measure of postvoid residual urine and can be used to check for kidney damage caused by severe BPH.

 The postvoid residual urine volume (PVR) test measures the amount of urine left after urination.
 Normally, about 50 mL or less of urine is left; more than 200 mL is a sign of abnormalities.
 Measurements in between require further tests.
 The most common method for measuring PVR is with a bladder scanner.
 This is a type of ultrasound that measures the amount of urine inside the bladder.
 If a scanner is not available, a small tube called a catheter may need to be passed into the bladder to drain any urine left behind and measure the amount.

 In addition to prostate cancer, other conditions and factors can cause lower urinary tract symptoms (LUTS) similar to those associated with BPH:

 - Structural Abnormalities.
 Abnormalities in the urinary tract can cause BPH-like symptoms.
-These abnormalities include narrowing of the urethra, weakened bladder, and prostate muscle contractions.
+These abnormalities include narrowing of the urethra and weakened bladder muscle.
 Such conditions can produce obstruction, impair or weaken the detrusor muscle surrounding the bladder, or cause other damage that impacts the urinary tract.